What are the most important things to know about efavirenz?

 - If you have any other medical conditions.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, injections, implants, or vaginal rings).
-These forms of birth control may not be effective during treatment with efavirenz.
-Women who are able to become pregnant should use two effective forms of birth control during treatment and for 12 weeks after stopping treatment with efavirenz.
-A barrier form of birth control, such as a or contraceptive sponge, should always be used along with another type of birth control.
+- If you are using HIV and Birth Control infographic.-based birth control (such as injections, vaginal rings, , a contraceptive patch, or birth control pills).
+Efavirenz may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking efavirenz.
-For more information about using birth control and HIV medicines at the same time, view the
+For more information about using birth control and HIV medicines at the same time, view the HIVinfo

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take, especially if you are taking Atripla or elbasvir / grazoprevir (brand name: Zepatier).
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Efavirenz may affect the way other medicines or products work, and other medicines or products may affect how efavirenz works.
 Taking efavirenz together with certain medicines or products may cause serious side effects.

 How should I take efavirenz?

-Efavirenz (brand name: Sustiva) comes in the following forms and strengths:
+Efavirenz comes in the following forms and strengths:

 - 600-mg tablets

 Take efavirenz on an empty stomach, preferably at bedtime.
+Taking efavirenz at bedtime might help to make some of the side effects less bothersome.
 Do not break efavirenz tablets.
 Swallow efavirenz tablets and capsules whole with liquid.
-Do not take efavirenz with food.

 Tell your health care provider if you or your child have trouble swallowing tablets or capsules.
-Your health care provider may recommend that you open the efavirenz capsule and mix the contents with food or infant formula.
-(Ask your health care provider or see the efavirenz drug label for complete instructions on the capsule sprinkle method.)
+Your health care provider may recommend that you open the efavirenz capsule and mix the contents with a small amount of food or infant formula.
+See the "Instructions for Use" that come with efavirenz capsules for complete instructions on the capsule sprinkle method.
 Adults and children who take efavirenz using the capsule sprinkle method should not eat for 2 hours after taking aof efavirenz.

 Always take efavirenz in combination with other HIV medicines.

-If you take too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much efavirenz, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 What should I do if I forget a dose?

-If you miss a dose of efavirenz, take the missed dose as soon as you remember it.
+If you miss aof efavirenz, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can efavirenz cause?